 In the evening we were taken on a wonderful guided street tour of U street and the surrounding areas.
 Our guide was extremely knowledgeable and was able to give us a deep understanding of the history of the city and the importance of the restaurants around the area.
 We had some beautiful food at Ben’s Chili Bowl which has hosted some incredible guests including Martin Luther King Jr and President Obama.
 The food was incredible as were the murals outside painted on the side of the building, the mural includes such historic black figures as Prince, Obama, Muhammad Ali and Roberta Flack.

-After our starter at Ben’s Chili Bowl we headed across to a Ethiopian restaurant where the food was interesting and incredible experience.
+After our starter at Ben’s Chili Bowl we headed across to an Ethiopian restaurant where the food was interesting and incredible experience.
 We finally finished in Tico which had a more modern and Mexican feel to it and served one of the most amazing desserts that I have ever eaten, the Cafe Con Leche.

 The next day was a little more relaxed starting off with Brunch at Pearl Street Warehouse, a diner-style eatery which transforms into a raucous bar with live music and entertainment in the evening.
 It’s a shame we went here for brunch as I think this place would be incredible in the evening, the atmosphere would be electric as due to the close nature of the diner and the general all American all fun feel of it.